rit-sse/governing-docs/constitution.md

 For annual elections, the period of office begins at the end of the spring academic term.
 For any other elections, the period of office begins immediately.
 Periods of office conclude at the end of the spring academic term in the year for which the officer serves.
+Officers who no longer meet the candidacy requirements for office must resign.

 #### Impeachment
 Primary officers may only be removed by the completion of a petition started by